Skip to main content

 The Battery Workforce Challenge (BWC) is a three-year DOE/Stellantis-sponsored competition where collegiate teams design, build, test, and integrate an advanced EV battery into a future Stellantis vehicle.
 Twelve teams compete each year.
 The competition combines engineering deliverables (battery pack design, cell-level analysis, thermal modeling), project management deliverables (Gantt charts, risk registers, gate reviews), and a physical build that has to pass safety inspection and competition driving events.

 Mines paired with Arapahoe Community College, which is structurally important.
-ACC contributed manufacturing technology students alongside our engineering students.
+ACC contributed automotive technology students alongside our engineering students and shared their facilities and expertise in vehicle servicing and maintenance.
 The team learned to operate as a real cross-functional industrial team, not a single-school engineering club.

-The faculty side was Prof. Polina Brodsky and me, with Polina as Co-PI and me as Lead PI.
+The faculty side was Prof. Polina Brodsky and me, both serving as co-PIs.
 Total program value across three years was $255,100 (DOE/Stellantis base grant, Chevron sponsorship, student travel stipends, competition prizes).

 What worked in Year 1